 We offer online educational materials for children that can be used to reinforce early literacy skills.
 These online tools have the greatest impact when parents and children explore them together.

-We recognize that digital content can be helpful learning tools and we encourage caregivers to review screen time recommendations with their pediatrician.
+Digital content can be helpful learning tools, and we encourage caregivers to review screen time recommendations with their pediatrician.
 We also recommend that parents review online content before introducing it to their child.
-Below are some helpful resources to help parents make informed decisions about their child’s media use.
+Below are helpful resources to help parents make informed decisions about their child’s media use.

 Not all apps and digital services are created equally and there are many to choose from.
-Common Sense Media is a great guide to help families make informed decisions on apps, music, games, books, movies and more.
+This guide helps families make informed decisions on apps, music, games, books, movies and more.

 Learning E-Sources for Young Children